cliffano/bagofrequest/README.md

 * if URL uses https, then sets proxy to htps_proxy or HTTPS_PROXY, otherwise fallback to http_proxy or HTTP_PROXY
 * if URL does not have a protocol, assume http protocol
 * if URL is not provided, then set proxy to http_proxy or HTTP_PROXY, otherwise fallback to https_proxy or HTTPS_PROXY
+* proxy will be ignored if host is on no_proxy or NO_PROXY when provided, otherwise ignore 127.0.0.1 and localhost

 Installation
 ------------